 Key Market Stats:

-- Rents in Athens increased by 4.7% last year.
+- Rents in Athens-Clarke County increased by more than 8% last year.

 Historic Price Changes & Housing Affordability